diffpy/diffpy.github.io/products/mPDF.rst

 data.
 The mPDF is calculated by an MPDFcalculator object, which extracts the spin positions and spin vectors from a MagStructure object that the MPDFcalculator takes as input.
-The MagStructure object in turn can contain multiple MagSpecies objects, which generate magnetic configurations based on a diffpy.Structure object and a set of propagation vectors and basis vectors provided by the user.
+The MagStructure object in turn can contain multiple MagSpecies objects, which generate magnetic configurations based on a diffpy.structure object and a set of propagation vectors and basis vectors provided by the user.
 Alternatively, the user can manually define a magnetic unit cell that will be used to generate the magnetic structure, or the magnetic structure can be defined simply